Clafoutis Blueberry

 This blueberry clafoutis

-The key with frozen blueberries is not to defrost them before they go into the batter.
-Frozen berries added directly hold their shape better during baking and release less liquid into the batter than defrosted ones, which can make the clafoutis watery.
-Straight from freezer to dish, batter poured over, into the oven.
-That is all.
+The key with frozen blueberries especially, is not to defrost them before they go into the batter.
+Frozen berries added directly hold their shape better during baking and release less liquid into the batter than defrosted ones, which can make the clafoutis blueberry watery.

 The batter

-The batter for a proper clafoutis sits somewhere between a crêpe batter and a custard.
-Eggs, milk, flour, sugar, French butter, and vanilla.
-The proportion of flour is lower than a cake batter, which gives you that characteristic soft, almost flan-like texture rather than a sponge.
+The batter for a clafoutis sits somewhere between a crêpe batter and a custard, and that’s exactly what gives it that characteristic soft, flan-like addictive texture.
+The proportion of flour is lower than a cake batter, so don’t be tempted to add more.
 Beat it until smooth and let it rest for ten minutes before pouring it over the fruit.
-The short rest allows the flour to hydrate fully and produces a more consistent result in the oven.
+That short rest lets the flour hydrate fully and gives you a more consistent result in the oven.
+And if you want to make it real French, you can use some cultured French butter from Normandy!

-Do not overbake.
-A clafoutis should wobble slightly at the centre when you take it from the oven.
+And don’t overbake it!
+A clafoutis should wobble slightly at the centre when you take it out.
 It will finish setting as it cools.
-Overbaked clafoutis turns rubbery and dry, losing the custardy texture that makes it worth making.
+Overbaked clafoutis turns rubbery and dry, and you lose the custardy texture that makes it worth making.

 Leave your thoughts